 Do I need to install a charger at home if I get an EV?

 Although installing a charger isn’t necessary (most electric vehicles come with a Level 1 charger, which can plug into a standard wall outlet), it might make sense for you, especially if you drive a lot every day and need to fully charge your EV battery overnight.
 Level 1 chargers can take days to fully charge a vehicle, while a Level 2 charger only takes a few hours.
-Level 3 chargers can fully charge your EV battery within 15 - 30 minutes, but they’re only recommended for public charging due to their price.
+Level 3 chargers can fully charge your EV battery within 15 - 30 minutes, but aren’t installed at homes.

 Can I charge my car for free?

 Some offices, hotels, restaurants, and shopping outlets offer free EV charging.
-Or, if you invest in solar panels, the cost of your EV charge will be alleviated.
+Or, you could charge your EV with free electricity from home solar panels.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.